Chapter 11

 Luke shook his head.

-"I know, Leia, and after what Anakin has told me about her I want it this way.
-I want to train Liane at the Good Side of the Force, as I promised father.
+"She really loved it.
+Leia, I know what I have done, but after what Anakin has told me about her I want to be connected with her this way.
+I will train Liane at the Good Side of the Force, as I promised father.
 She will be a Jedi Knight one day.
 I feel you have objections, so do I, but let's stop worrying, for Anakin taught Liane a lot about the use of the Force.
 If I can get real evidence about her real parents I'm convinced that one day she will become a fully trained Jedi Knight, using the Good Side of the Force, that's for sure."

 For a moment Luke leaned back, remembering his last experience on Wegoyy, after Liane has been using the Jedi-pendant.
-His sister watched him attentively, but Leia felt his determination about the decisions he had taken.
+His sister watched him attentively, but Leia felt his determination about the decisions he had made.

 "And how are you doing, my lovely sister?
 I've missed you, when I was on Tatooine in Ben's house.
 We had such a wonderful time there together when you constructed your own lightsaber," He said taking his sister's hand, after he had finished his tale.